Advanced dSLR & Mirrorless Camera Use

-Have you mastered the basics and want to take your photography to the next level?
+Have you mastered the basics and want to take creative control of your photography?
 This advanced level workshop will give you the tools and practical experience to take your photography to new, creative levels.

-The emphasis will be hands-on doing with your equipment.
-There will be assignments, reviews of each other's work, and some post-processing to make your photographs their best.
-We will journey together to creating more satisfying, meaningful photographs and have some fun along the way.
+The emphasis in this class will be on doing; doing assignments, doing reviews of each others work and doing some post processing to make our photographs the best they can be.
+We will journey together, with John and Dave in the role of guides rather than instructors.
+The destination: more satisfying, meaningful photographs and some fun along the way.

-This is an advanced-level course intended for anyone who has a basic understanding of their DLSR or mirroless interchangable lens camera, can shoot in Manual mode, and can produce good exposures now but wants to increase their photographic knowledge and their ability to create creative images.
+This is an advanced-level course intended for anyone who has a basic understanding of their DLSR or mirrorless camera, can shoot in Manual mode, feels relatively confident they can produce good exposures, but wants to increase their photographic knowledge and their ability to create creative images.

-- Enhance your sense of composition and learn new techniques for photographing people, places and things
+Develop an enhanced sense of composition and new techniques for photographing people, places and things

-- Learn techniques for High Dynamic Range processing, Macro and Black & White photography
+Learn techniques for HDR processing, Macro and Black & White photography

-Students must have a Digital SLR or Mirrorless Interchangable Lens Camera (MILC) and be able to shoot in manual mode.
+Students must have a Digital SLR and be able to shoot in manual mode.
 Students will be expected to complete weekly assignments and participate in critique.

-- Quick review of the camera: Image Quality, White Balance, Shooting Modes, Manual controls, ISO, Focus Points, Metering modes, Exposure modes, etc.
+Quick review of the camera system including; Image Quality, White Balance, Shooting Modes, Manual controls, ISO, Focus Points, Metering modes, Exposure modes, etc.

 Session Two – Understanding Light and Exposure

-- What Your Camera Can Record (Dynamic range, Histograms, Color)
+What Your Camera Can Record (Dynamic range, Histograms)

-- Getting the Right Exposure for What You Want (Metering, White balance, Camera Exposure Adjustment)
+Getting the Exposure You Want (Metering, White balance, Camera Exposure modifications)